-- How well the study questions, hypotheses and/or objective(s), experimental design, methods, data collection procedures, and analyses are designed to clearly answer the clinical objective and purpose. - O How well the inclusion/exclusion criteria and group assignment process meet the needs of the proposed clinical trial. - Whether there is adequate evidence of support, indicating availability of the intervention from its source (if applicable), for the duration of the proposed clinical trial. - o Recruitment, Accrual, and Feasibility: - How well the application addresses the availability of patients for the clinical trial and the prospect of their participation. - The degree to which the recruitment, informed consent, screening, and retention processes for study participants will meet the needs of the proposed clinical trial. - How well the application identifies possible delays (e.g., slow accrual, attrition) and presents adequate mitigation plans to resolve them. - To what extent the proposed clinical trial might affect the daily lives of the individuals participating in the study. - Whether the distribution of the proposed enrollment on the basis of sex/gender, race, and/or ethnicity is appropriate for the proposed research.
+- How well the application addresses the availability of human subjects for the clinical trial, access to the proposed human subject population, and the prospect of their participation. - The degree to which the recruitment, informed consent, screening, and retention processes for human subjects will meet the needs of the proposed clinical trial. - How well the application identifies possible delays (e.g., slow/low enrollment, poor retention) and presents adequate mitigation plans to resolve them. - To what extent the proposed clinical trial might affect the daily lives of the individual human subjects participating in the study. - Whether the strategy for the inclusion of minorities is appropriate to the objectives of the study. - Whether the distribution of the proposed enrollment on the basis of race and/or ethnicity is appropriate for the proposed research.